Houston Cataract Surgery

 Since 1999, Whitsett Vision Group has provided the highest quality of cataract care in the Greater Houston area.
-Today, we continue to set the standard in advanced lens implant technology, and excellent visual outcomes after Houston cataract surgery.
+Today, we continue to set the standard in advanced lens implant technology, and excellent visual outcomes after cataract surgery

 What are Cataracts?

-Cataracts are a natural part of the eye’s aging process, and are present in sixty percent of people over 60, and eighty percent of people over 70.
-Cataracts are a progressive condition, meaning that once the eye’s natural lens begins to cloud, the condition will continue to worsen.
-Cataract cause visual changes by interfering with light passing through the eye to the retina.
-In some cases, cataracts progress extremely quickly, while in others may take years to cause a noticeable change in vision.
-Once cataracts become more mature, they typically result in blurred or clouded vision and light sensitivity.
-This can make activities like reading and driving at night very difficult.
+Cataracts are a natural part of the aging process of the eye, affecting about sixty percent of people over 60 and eighty percent of those over 70.
+This condition is progressive, meaning that once the lens begins to cloud, it will continue to deteriorate over time.
+Cataracts interfere with light reaching the retina, leading to changes in vision.
+In some cases, cataracts can develop rapidly, while in others, it may take years before noticeable vision changes occur.
+As cataracts mature, they often cause blurred or clouded vision and increased sensitivity to light, making tasks like reading and night driving particularly challenging.

 • Decreased vision